anoop1409/clipboard-health/Ticket_Breakdown.md

 ### Ticket 2:
-Add a new text field in the Agent creation/edit form to enter or update the `custom_agent_id` value.
+Add a new text field in the Agent creation and edit form to enter or update the `custom_agent_id` value.

 #### Details:
 Create a new field `Custom agent id` that takes the input from the user while creating a new agent or while editing an existing agent.